Check that all custom controls have an appropriate

-any required ARIA attributes that confer their interactive state.
+any required ARIA attributes that confer their properties and state.

 For example, a custom checkbox needs a

 See the Introduction to ARIA

 for a general overview of how ARIA can provide missing semantics for custom controls.